allenporter/flux-local/flux_local/DESIGN.md

 - Flux Operator is not supported at all and introduces new CRDs such as as a `ResourceSet`.
 - Failures are difficult to debug
-- Failures stop the entire process, so you cant' see all failures at once
+- Failures stop the entire process, so you can't see all failures at once

 ## Overview